August Landscape To-Do List

 August 7, 2013 | | Annuals, Gardening Tips, Perennials, Problem Solving, Shrubs

 There are many things to do in the Cape Cod garden in August, as well as a few things you don’t want to be doing.
 Here is a checklist for landscape care at the end of summer.

 - Pulling weeds.
 All the heat-loving weeds are thriving at this time of year.
 Pull crab grass, purslane, and carpet weed wherever they pop up.
 (Note: purslane is not only a pesky weed, but a nutritious edible salad green.
-See this blog post to learn more.)
+See this post by forager Ellen Zachos to learn more.)

 - Deadhead butterfly bush.
 Clipping off the browning flowers on Buddleia will improve the look of the shrub and stimulate new flowers to form.

 - Clip down finished daylily stems.
 Once a daylily stalk has stopped flowering the plant will look better if you cut those stems down near the ground.
 The round, hard pods on some stems are often mistaken for new flower buds: these are seed-pods and can be removed.

 - Clip any yew shrubs that have put out thin new growth.
 This should be a light trimming only, not a heavy pruning.
 (See below.)

 - Refresh containers that have stopped flowering.
 If your boxes or pots have slowed in flower production or are suffering because they’ve dried out or been kept too wet now is a great time to add new material that will continue to bloom into the fall.

 - Cut old flowers from zinnias, dahlias and marigolds to stimulate more blossoms.

 - Clip long stems of petunias, verbena and scaevola in half.
 Since these flowers produce blooms at the end of their stems periodically cutting them back stimulates better branching and more bloom.